1.1 Cause of action

 The unsuccessful party is liable to pay litigation costs.
 The judgment allocates the ratio of the litigation costs between the parties.
 Then, the successful party can file another petition to have the court determine the amount of the litigation costs.
 If the dispute is resolved by a settlement, the litigation costs usually are not counted.

 If a party wishes to take proceedings against an opponent who is based in Japan, one of the first things that must be considered is the question of jurisdiction.
 The basic rule is that the defendant must be sued in its local courts.
 For a company, it means its principal office address.
 For an individual, it means the place where s/he is domiciled.

 Nevertheless, if the parties have agreed that the courts of Japan are to have jurisdiction to settle disputes, proceedings can be taken in Japanese courts.

 International contracts often contain an arbitration or mediation clause requiring the parties to refer their disputes to arbitration or mediation rather than litigation.
 In the absence of such a clause, the parties in dispute may agree to arbitration or mediation once the dispute has arisen.

-Arbitration at the Japan Commercial Arbitration Association (JCAA) is worth considering, particularly if the amount in dispute is less than ¥50 million.
-The expedited arbitration procedure under the JCAA rules allows the parties to obtain a final award within 3 months from the appointment of the arbitrator, which is much speedier than litigation.
+Arbitration at the Japan Commercial Arbitration Association (JCAA) is worth considering, particularly if the amount in dispute is no more than ¥300 million.
+The expedited arbitration procedure under the JCAA rules allows the parties to obtain a final award within 3 months (if the amount in dispute is ¥50 milllion or less) and within 6 months (if the amount in dispute is more than ¥50 million) from the appointment of the arbitrator, which is much speedier than litigation.